Deformations of the connected sum of Gorenstein algebras

-\begin{notation} From now on, instead of a pair consisting of the tangent and an obstruction space, for each local deformation problem (with a good deformation functor $F$) we are considering, we are going to associate a triple $(\mathfrak a_F, t_F,o_F)$, consisting of the group of infinitesimal deformations, the tangent space, and \textbf{an} obstruction space. \end{notation}
+\begin{exm}[{\cite[Lemma 1.2.6]{sernesi_Deformations_of_algebraic_schemes}}] In the case of $X$ being an affine scheme $\Spec(B)$, its group of infinitesimal automorphisms is canonically isomorphic to the module of derivations $\Der_\kk(B,B)$. \end{exm} From now on, instead of a pair consisting of the tangent and an obstruction space, for each local deformation problem we are considering, we are going to associate a triple. \begin{defi} For each local deformation problem with a good deformation functor $F$ \emph{an associated a triple $(\mathfrak a_F, t_F,o_F)$}, consists of the group of infinitesimal deformations, the tangent space, and \textbf{an} obstruction space. \end{defi}

 \begin{remark} Note that in Notation \ref{triple}, a triple is not associated to a functor but to a deformation problem.
 A functor of Artin rings takes values in sets, hence the functor does not provide any intrinsic information on automorphisms of parametrised objects.
 Such data is typically encoded in a stack, roughly by taking values in the category of groupoids.
 However, in this article, we are not using the language of stacks and stick to the classical notions.
 This is a deliberate choice made for the sake of clarity of the exposition. \end{remark}